zhang1024899756/element-cmstop/examples/docs/en-US/custom-theme.md

 > ✔ Generator variables file
 ```

-In `element-variables.scss` you can find all the variables we used to style Element and they are defined in SCSS format.
+In `element-variables.scss` you can find all the variables we used to style Cmstop and they are defined in SCSS format.
 Here's a snippet:
 ```css
 $--color-primary: #409EFF !default;
 $--color-primary-light-1: mix($--color-white, $--color-primary, 10%) !default; /* 53a8ff */